spdx/spdx-spec/build.md

-To ensure MkDocs recognizes the new Markdown files, insert the model file list from `spdx-spec/model-files.yml` into the MkDocs configuration file in `spdx-spec/mkdocs.yml`.
+To ensure MkDocs recognizes the new Markdown files, insert the model file list from `spdx-spec/model-files.yml` into the MkDocs configuration file in `spdx-spec/mkdocs.yml`, by using this command:

 ```shell
 spdx-spec/bin/make-mkdocs-config.sh \